 - Participation in instructional fitness classes such as yoga, Pilates, Tai Chi and aerobics. - Participation in online instructional fitness classes or membership fees for online fitness subscriptions, such as Peloton. - Membership in a qualified health club or fitness facility.
 A qualified health club or fitness facility provides cardiovascular and strength training exercise equipment on site and will include an orientation to the facility and the equipment for each member.
-This benefit does not cover membership fees you pay to nonqualified health clubs or fitness facilities, including but not limited to, martial arts centers; gymnastics facilities; country clubs, sports clubs and social clubs; and for sports activities such as golf and tennis.
+This benefit does not cover membership fees you pay to non-qualified health clubs or fitness facilities, including but not limited to, martial arts centers; gymnastics facilities; country clubs, sports clubs, and social clubs; and for sports activities such as golf and tennis. - Visits to a licensed acupuncturist. - Visits to a licensed nutritional counselor or registered dietician for nutritional counseling services.